dushimsam/deep-dive-into-algorithms/README.md

 ![Project Image](https://www.naukri.com/learning/articles/wp-content/uploads/sites/11/2020/05/2167870_21e8.jpg)

 > This respository consists of different tutorials and challenges which will equip you to
-> kicking off interview problems and competitive programming challenges.
+> kick off interview problems and competitive programming challenges.

 ---